 Confidence intervals for weighted estimates were calculated using the Korn-Graubard method to take into account the expected small number of positive cases and the complex survey design.
 For unweighted estimates, we use the Clopper-Pearson method as the Korn-Graubard method is not appropriate for unweighted analysis.Nôl i'r tabl cynnwys

 Simple explanations of confidence and credible intervals have been provided in previous sections, nevertheless, there is still some question about the difference between these two intervals.
 Whether we use credible or confidence intervals, depends upon the type of analysis that is conducted.

 Earlier in the article, we mentioned the positivity model is a dynamic Bayesian multi-level regression post stratification model.
 This type of analysis produces credible intervals that are used to show uncertainty in parameter estimates, because this type of analysis directly estimates probabilities.
-While, for the 14-day positivity estimates confidence intervals are provided because this is a different type of analysis using what are called frequentist methods.
-The use of confidence and credible intervals is a direct consequence of the type of statistics used to make sense of the data: frequentist statistics or Bayesian statistics respectively.
+While, for the single year of age over time estimates confidence intervals are provided because this is a different type of analysis using what are called frequentist methods.
+The use of confidence and credible intervals is a direct consequence of the type of statistics used to make sense of the data: Frequentist or Bayesian statistics respectively.

 The difference between credible intervals and confidence intervals are associated with their statistical underpinnings; Bayesian statistics are associated with credible intervals, whereas confidence intervals are associated with frequentist (classical) statistics.
 Both intervals are related to uncertainty of the parameter estimate, however they differ in their interpretations.